michiganaerospace/mathtools/README.md

 <a name="d2_legendre"></a>
 ### ```legendre.d2_legendre_basis(x, nb_bases)```

-Define the second derivative of the Legendre polynomial basis on a specified domain.
+Computes the second derivative of the Legendre polynomial basis on a specified domain.

 > ARGUMENTS